 Use a credit card that provides extra cash back or points on dining out to turn restaurant meals, including takeaway and delivery, into significant rewards.
-A typical American household spent $2,375 on “meal away from home” in 2020, the most recent year for which data is available, according to federal consumer spending data.
-When purchasing for those meals using a credit card that offered 3% back on dining out purchases, the rewards would reach $70, which, depending on the restaurant, would be enough for a couple more free dinners.
+A typical American household spent $3,933 on “meal away from home” in 2023, according to federal consumer spending data.
+When purchasing for those meals using a credit card that offered 3% back on dining out purchases, the rewards would reach $120, which, depending on the restaurant, would be enough for a couple more free dinners.

 Pros